ryedin/site/_heroku/01-introduction.md

   </tr>
 </table>

-The final step is to add a database to our Convox app.
+The previous step deployed a database container.
+A containerized database is good for development and verification purposes, but in production we'll want a "real" hosted database.
 There are two strategies.

 #### Reuse Heroku Addons